Hurdles in store for government strategy on decentralization, experts say

 His existence is a far stretch from what the government envisages for such low-level officials in the future.

-The program also outlines plans to appoint new staff members equipped with skills in accounting and project management.
-The idea is to make sure money in the countryside is spent with more direction and is also rendered more accountable to local citizens.
+The program also outlines plans to appoint staff members trained in accounting and project management.
+The idea is to make sure money in the countryside is spent with more direction and rendered more accountable to local citizens.

-But experts say the strategy announced Monday, though necessary, will be difficult and slow to implement and that current spending patterns are too heavily focused outside of social services, which is not getting the job done.
+But experts say the strategy announced Monday, though necessary, will be difficult and time consuming to implement and that current spending patterns are too heavily focused outside of social services, which is not getting the job done.

-“If we look at government policies regarding investment in the rural areas its not producing the deserved effects,” said Rezaul Karim, an advisor for the National Committee for Sub-National Democratic Development, pointing toward health care, education and basic local services.
+“If we look at government policies regarding investment in the rural areas, it’s not producing the deserved effects,” said Rezaul Karim, an adviser to the National Committee for Sub-National Democratic Development, pointing to health care, education and basic local services.